 No matter what you decide, remember that each bag is probably suited to a different person.
 We all have different needs and preferences and understanding these is the key to selecting the right bag for you!

-I hope this guide was helpful for finding the best double sleeping bag to fit your needs.
+I hope this guide was helpful for finding a good double sleeping bag to fit your needs.
 If you want to comment or recommend a sleeping bag I didn’t include, please use my contact form to get in touch.